anilkishore/NYCSchools/README.md

 Further, the code is split by features to further isolate unrelated code.
 For this app, network calls using OkHttp library, DB and data observers using Room and LiveData (part of Android Jetpack) are used.

-More possible features but less important for this initial challenge
+More feature ideas but less important for this initial challenge
 1. Network loading states, 2.
 Visually pleasing UI, 3.
 Search functionality, 4.
 Offline functionality etc.